facebook/zstd/zstd_compression_format.md

 They are sorted in recency order, with 1 meaning "most recent one".

 There is an exception though, when current sequence's literal length is `0`.
-In which case, the first 2 values are swapped, meaning `2` refers to the most recent offset, while `1` refers to the second most recent offset,
+In which case, repcodes are "pushed by one", so 1 becomes 2, 2 becomes 3, and 3 becomes "offset_1 - 1_byte".

-Repeat offsets start with the following values : 1, 4 and 8 (in order).
+On first block, offset history is populated by the following values : 1, 4 and 8 (in order).

 Then each block receives its start value from previous compressed block.
 Note that non-compressed blocks are skipped,